Sui by Example

 /// Buy a donut.

-public entry fun buy_donut(
+public fun buy_donut(

 shop: &mut DonutShop, payment: &mut Coin<SUI>, ctx: &mut TxContext